 Having a good guitar is important for a number of reasons, chiefly your ability to play properly.
 If a guitar has lousy tone or action - if it’s difficult to play (i.e., harder than it has to be) - you’re going to be uninspired, and you’ll put the thing in the closet.

-- Here are the best electric guitars you can buy for under $500
+- Here are the best cheap electric guitars under $500

 - Looking to stretch your budget further?
 Here are the best electrics under $1,000